saskiaopdam/Springboot-Thymeleaf-Demo/README.md

 # Java - Spring-Boot
-*First Steps - viewing "Hello, World!"*
+*First Steps - viewing a greeting with your name*

 ## Deploy